Graphite Foam: All You Need to Know

 One of the most successful char promoting agents used to impart good flame resistance in PU foams and other polymer materials is expandable graphite which is manufactured by the oxidation of graphite using sulphuric acid and other oxidising agents.
 The layered platelet structure of graphite flake allows it to absorb the acid readily to create an intercalated graphite which, when exposed to high ignition sources, expands due to vaporisation of the intercalant and creates an intumescent char layer.
 Various grades of expandable/intercalated graphite are available.
 Differences in the method of intercalation used, purity of the original graphite flake, particle size and particle thickness all have an influence on the overall expansion achieved and the temperature at which expansion begins.

 One of the main characteristics of graphite polyurethane foam is that there is no melting and dripping of the foam when exposed to a high heat source which helps in preventing flame spread.
 Creation of a char layer dramatically reduces the heat release rate, mass loss, smoke generation and toxic gas emission.
 Flexible graphite polyurethane foams can be manufactured on conventional slab stock foam making machinery or as moulded foam.
-Due to its very good fire retardant properties graphite foams can be modified to meet a number of high hazard applications as follows:
+Due to its very good fire retardant properties, graphite foams can be modified to meet a number of high hazard applications.

 1) ATS 1000.01/ABD 0031, Airbus specification for smoke and toxicity.